 1. Exhaust upgrade

 If you’ve purchased a second-hand motorcycle that has an aftermarket exhaust fitted, this is the most probable cause of your backfire problem.

 OEM exhausts are designed to work with standard jetting.

 Most aftermarket exhausts are designed to extract additional performance, but they rarely work with standard jetting.

 Your bike needs to be jetted correctly to suit the new aftermarket exhaust.

-For fuel injected bikes, there are various electronic components that can override ECU fuel settings (such as DynoJet) to make sure your bike gets the right air:fuel ratio.
+For fuel injected bikes, there are various electronic components that can override ECU fuel settings (such as DynoJet or the JD jetting kit) to make sure your bike gets the right air:fuel ratio.